 It is tough to find collisions.
 Each input will have a unique hash.
 That means finding two distinct input hashes that produce the same output hash is virtually not possible.

-CRC32 is a checksum that derives a 32-bit long digest, that is used, for instance, to check if a compressed file was damaged while being transferred.
-In particular, they are used as a hash function in industrial networks, where the hardware capability is usually heavily bounded, and real cryptographic hashes can be a considerable choice.
+CRC32 is a checksum that derives a 32-bit long digest that checks if a compressed file was damaged while being transferred.
+In particular, they are used as a hashed function in industrial networks, where the hardware capability is usually heavily bounded, and real cryptographic hashes can be a considerable choice.

 Tiger is a cryptographic hash function with a 192-bit hash value that ensures data privacy and more.
 It usually truncates its output to form 160-bit and 128-bit hash functions.

 Are there any possibilities of hashing attacks?

-2. Used for encrypting data signatures, or accumulating fingerprinting data, hashing them and then storing both the hashed values and data in some server.
+- It encrypts data signatures or accumulating fingerprinting data, hashing them.
+Further, it stores both the hashed values and data in some server.

-3. When you are storing any bulk data into online cloud storage platforms like Google Drive, Dropbox data hashing will help in storage optimization because by hashing the file will be compressed to a fixed size.
-Even the performance glitches will be minimized as the size of the data will become manageable.
+- This helps when you are storing any bulk data into online cloud storage platforms like Google Drive, Dropbox.
+The file undergoes compressiond to a fixed size, as a result, even the performance glitches will be minimized with compressed size.

 - Hashing ensures that when the password is sent from client to server.
 The server then compares the hash value with the password, and if they sync, it means no corruption is there.
 Thus, hash functions are for storing passwords of logins and later for verification procedures.

-4. Used in scripting and occasionally for authentication in Cloud profiles so that you can ensure that the files are identical without even opening and comparing the enormous chunks of data.
+- It finds applications in scripting and occasionally for authentication in Cloud profiles.
+As a result, you can ensure that the files are identical without even opening and comparing the enormous chunks of data.

-6. Even in data structures and programming languages like JAVA, hashing is a religious practice.
+- Even in data structures and programming languages like JAVA, hashing is a religious practice.

-7. Besides, it is also applicable in data-onboarding, where offline data is anonymized by hashing algorithms to safeguard personally identifiable information in a privacy compliant manner.
+- Besides, hashes are also applicable in data-onboarding.
+Here offline data undergoes anonymization by hashing algorithms to safeguard personally identifiable information in a privacy-compliant manner.